Aktonen/Akun-mahtava-nettisivu/README.md

 # Akun-mahtava-nettisivu
-# School project for working with bootstrap and sass
+School project for working with bootstrap and sass.
 Website is published at https://aktonen.github.io/Akun-mahtava-nettisivu/index.html
-Contributer: Aku Tolonen
+Contributer: Aku Tolonen.